Fabr1ce/building-apps-for-k8s/3-using-Kustomize/README.md

 2. Install Kustomize

 ## Steps to create a k8s deployment and service:
-1. Create a cluster: refer to https://github.com/Fabr1ce/building-apps-for-k8s-l4 for steps on how to create a kubernetes cluster.
+1. Create a cluster: refer to the section [2-using-Kind](https://github.com/Fabr1ce/building-apps-for-k8s/tree/main/2-using-Kind) for steps on how to create a kubernetes cluster.

 2. Write YAML files to pass to k8s or use the ones in this repo and use the following cmds: